DevNick21/Mini_Till_System_with_Computer_Vision/cv_service/README.md

 This will:

-1. Train individual models (ResNet18, EfficientNet, DenseNet)
+1. Train the EfficientNet model
-2. Evaluate their performance
+2. Evaluate its performance
-3. Identify the best-performing model (EfficientNet)
-4. Save all model weights and configurations
+3. Save the best model weights and configurations
-5. Set up EfficientNet as the primary model and DenseNet as fallback

 ## Demo Mode